Additional services for disabled students

 Details of additional services provided by our libraries to disabled students.

 The University libraries offer a range of additional services to disabled students as well as implementing individual adjustments related to Information Services as listed on a student's learning profile.

-The library works closely with the University Student Disability Service to ensure disabled students receive the adjustments they require.
-There are various special arrangements for students which the library may make to assist disabled students, these should be initiated through the Student Disability Service who will compile a learning profile.
+The library works closely with the Disability and Inclusive Learning Service to ensure disabled students receive the adjustments they require.
+There are various special arrangements for students which the library may make to assist disabled students, these should be initiated through the Disability and Inclusive Learning Service who will compile a learning profile.

 Book collection and loans

 Depending on your needs, books can be fetched from shelves for collection, longer loan periods may be arranged and/or helpers may be offered Library cards in order to borrow books for you and so on.

 By arrangement, disabled users can be given temporary use of a library trolley to collect their books if they experience difficulties in doing so as well as the book collection services.

 To use the book collection service, a book collection form must be completed and handed in to the appropriate library service.
 Staff at the service desks will also be willing to assist users with completion of these forms should they require it.